 - Talk to your doctor about taking aspirin.

-- Keep track of your family medical history and give that information to your medical provider.
+- Know your family medical history and give that information to your medical provider.

 - Exercise regularly.